Porch Pirates Stole $15 Billion in 2025 — Is Your Home Safe?

 10M+

-If you’ve ever had a package delivered to your door, you could be a prime target for porch pirates.
+If you’ve ever had a package delivered to your door, you could be a target for porch pirates.
 Across the country, folks have fallen victim to package thieves.
-We answer some common questions people ask about porch pirates, how to stop them, and what to do if your package gets swiped.
+Below we answer common questions about porch piracy, how to stop it, and what to do if your package gets swiped — using fresh insights from the 2025 SafeWise Package Theft Report.

 Play Video